FeatureBaseDB/www/content/blog/writing-a-client-library.md

 end
 ```

-As each name suggests, `rawQuery` allows the user to send any string to the Pilosa server as a query and `batchQuery` creates a `PQLBatchQuery` object with the given queries passed as arguments.
+`rawQuery` allows the user to send any string to the Pilosa server as a query and `batchQuery` creates a `PQLBatchQuery` object with the given queries passed as arguments.

 `union` method creates a `Union` query with the given bitmap queries.
 It calls the `bitmapOp` helper function to create the query. `intersect`, `difference` and `xor` methods are defined similarly.